c2mon/c2mon/docs/docs/user-guide/daq-api/index.md

-# DAQ API - General Overview

-Introduction to C2MON Data Acquisition (DAQ) API, used by all existing DAQ modules for the server communication.

 ---
+layout:   post
+title:    DAQ API - General Overview
+Summary:  Introduction to C2MON Data Acquisition (DAQ) API, used by all existing DAQ modules for the server communication.
+---

 C2MON was initially developed at CERN to acquire data from physical infrastructural equipment, such as PLCs or OPC servers.
 As such, the word "Equipment" occurs frequently within the API.
 However, this does not mean that you cannot write a DAQ for retrieving data from other sources, such as host monitoring processes, middleware protocols, or any other type of software services or physical hardware.

-## Anatomy of a C2MON DAQ module
+# Anatomy of a C2MON DAQ module

 A C2MON DAQ module is a Java program responsible for connecting to and reading data from specific sources (software, hardware) and publishing data to the
 C2MON server tier.
 It is also optionally in charge of data filtering and executing commands on sources.